 Of all the operators we work with throughout Latin America, Amazonas Explorer (operators of the Ultimate Inca Trail) may very well be our favorite.
 Conde Nast thinks so too and they’ve named them “The Best Adventure Outfitter in Cusco”.
 They are thought and action leaders, not just in Peru, but the whole adventure travel industry.

 - Safety is #1.
 All guides complete a yearly refresher on Wilderness First Aid, Security on Steep Ground and Vertical Rescue Course.
 These trainings are run by local paramedics and UIAGM Mountain Guides.
+All rafting, kayaking, and stand up paddling guides have yearly trainings and refreshers in Swift Water Rescue as well.
 Guides complete a yearly update on risk assessment and safety management procedures.
 All procedures comply with the British Safety Standard BS8848.
 These are used for organizing and managing visits, expeditions, fieldwork and adventurous activities outside of the UK.
 All trek guides have working knowledge of hypothermia and altitude sickness.
 Porters and cooks have a one-day training each year.
 Even Amazonas’ drivers complete a yearly first aid course.
 These safety and training standards are more like tagging along on a BBC expedition.
 You’re in more than good hands.

 - Amazonas operates all aspects of their trips in southern Peru.
 They use all their own guides, transportation (where possible), camping equipment, expedition gear, cooks, etc. Aside from the hotels on your trip, they have complete control over their operations and are, therefore, able to maintain the quality of your trip experience.